openaps/docs/Hardware/hardware.md

 Required
 * Raspberry Pi 2 Model B
 * 8 GB (or greater) micro SD card
-* Low-profile WiFi adapter
+* Low-profile USB WiFi adapter
 * 2.1 Amp (or greater) USB power supply
 * Medtronic CareLink USB stick
 * Medtronic insulin pump: 512/712, 515/715, 522/722, or 523/723 (with firmware 2.4A or lower)
-* Dexcom G4 Platinum System (Receiver and transmitter) or Dexcom G4 Platinum with Share System (receiver and transmitter)
+* Dexcom G4 Platinum or Platinum with Share system (receiver and transmitter)
 * Two USB cables with a right-angled micro USB end

 Optional